LX-mixers for QAOA: Optimal mixers restricted to subspaces and the stabilizer formalism: Introduction

-The second approach to model constraints with QAOA is to design mixers that have zero probability to transition from a feasible state to an infeasible one, thereby rendering the penalization weight from the previous approach unnecessary.
-However, creating mixers that account for constraints is generally more difficult.
-The $XY$-mixer~\cite{hadfield2017quantum,Wang2020} is a well-known example in the literature, which constrains the evolution to states with non-zero overlap with "k-hot" states, i.e., computational basis states with exactly k entries equal to one.
-The reason for this is that $H = X_iX_j + Y_iY_j$ is a number preserving operator.
 One notable example is GM-QAOA~\cite{bartschi2020grover} which uses an ansatz of the form in Equation~\eqref{eq:Hmdefinition} with $T_{j,k}=1, \forall j, k$, i.e. it is special case of our approach, providing all-to-all mixing of states.
 An implementation can be based on the Grover-like form $ U_M(\beta) = U_S \left(I + (e^{-i\beta}-1)\ket{0}\bra{0} \right)U_S^\dagger$, where $U_S$ is a circuit creating equal superposition of all feasible states, and $I + (e^{-i\beta}-1)\ket{0}\bra{0}$ is implemented with a rotational gate with $n-1$ controls.
-However, it might be advantageous to use the full flexibility of choosing $T$ to crate valid mixers.
+A similar mixer construction, based on continuous quantum walks, that provides mixing for cases of circulant adjacency matrices $T_{jk}$ is proposed in \cite{Wang}.
+However, it might be advantageous to use the full flexibility of choosing $T$ to create valid mixers.
 In general, a mixer is called valid if the following conditions hold~\cite{hadfield2019quantum}. \begin{definition}[Valid mixer] A mixer is called valid if it \textit{preserves the feasible subspace}, i.e.,

 and if it \textit{provides transitions between all pairs of feasible states}, i.e., for each pair of computational basis states $\ket{x}, \ket{y} \in B$ there exist $\beta^*\in\R$ and $r \in \N\cup\{0\}$, such that